Daily Philosophy

 Are we required to save lives if we can?

-Peter Singer’s Drowning Child thought experiment: If, on the way to the office, we saw a child drowning in a pond, would we think that we have to save it?
-Would it change anything if we were wearing a new suit and if we came late to our business conference because of saving the child? (more...)
+Peter Singer’s Drowning Child thought experiment: If, on the way to the office, we saw a child drowning in a pond, would we think that we have to save it? (more...)

 Image